-The High School Student Congress will take place in June 2019 in Lexington, Kentucky.
-Exact dates are being finalized.
-The program is hosted on the historic campus of Transylvania University, where students will have the opportunity to stay in a dormitory, attend lectures in college classrooms and utilize campus facilities.
+The High School Student Congress will take place June 10-15, 2019* The program is hosted on the historic campus of Transylvania University, where students will have the opportunity to stay in a dormitory, attend lectures in college classrooms and utilize campus facilities.

 Who Should Apply?

 The High School Student Congress will accept fifty exceptional rising high school seniors (juniors in the 2018-2019 school year) through a competitive application process.
 Applicants both from Kentucky and across the nation are welcome to apply, as previous years’ attendees have represented nearly every state in the US.
 Qualities of successful applicants include:

 - Record of academic excellence, as exemplified by GPA and standardized test scores

 - Participation in relevant coursework, such as AP Government, Economics and History

 - Interest in pursuing public service